vedransekara/vedransekara.github.io/_posts/2016-11-14-strange_attractors.md

 $$
 </font>

-Again, for certain parameter values it exhibits chaotic where it will abruptly jump around the state-space, so we are not going to plot the transitions as we did for the Rössler attractor.
+Again, for certain parameter values it exhibits chaotic behavior where it will abruptly jump around the state-space, so we are not going to plot the transitions as we did for the Rössler attractor.
 Instead we will only focus on the points it jumps to.
 The code is pretty similar to what we wrote above, so i wont go into detail.